chef-boneyard/chef-dk/README.md

 The chef-dk has two sorts of component: ruby components like `berkshelf` and `test-kitchen`, and binary components like `openssl` and even `ruby` itself.

-Rubygems and omnibus versions, as well as the test verisons, can be updated by running `rake dependencies` and submitting a PR.
+In general, you can find all chef-dk desired versions in the [Gemfile](Gemfile) and [chef-dk-overrides](omnibus/config/files/chef-dk-overrides.rb) files.
+The [Gemfile.lock](Gemfile.lock) is the locked version of the Gemfile. [build](omnibus/Gemfile) and [test](acceptance/Gemfile) Gemfiles and [Berksfile](omnibus/Berksfile) version the toolset we use to build and test.

 ### Binary Components

-The versions of binary components are stored in `omnibus/config/projects/chefdk.rb` and manually updated by Chef every so often.
-These have software definitions either in `omnibus/config/software` or, more often, in the [omnibus-software](https://github.com/chef/omnibus-software/tree/master/config/software) project.
+The versions of binary components (as well as rubygems and bundler, which can't be versioned in a Gemfile) are stored in [chef-dk-overrides.rb](omnibus/config/files/chef-dk-overrides.rb).  `rake dependencies` will update the `bundler` version, and the rest are be updated manually by Chef every so often.

+These have software definitions either in [omnibus/config/software](omnibus/config/software) or, more often, in the [omnibus-software](https://github.com/chef/omnibus-software/tree/master/config/software) project.

 ### Rubygems Components

 Most of the actual front-facing software in the chef-dk is composed of ruby projects. berkshelf, test-kitchen and even chef itself are made of ruby gems.
 Chef uses the typical ruby way of controlling rubygems versions, the `Gemfile`.
 Specifically, the `Gemfile` at the top of the chef-dk repository governs the version of every single gem we install into the chef-dk package.
 It's a one-stop shop.

 Our rubygems component versions are locked down with `Gemfile.lock` and `Gemfile.windows.lock` (which affects windows), and can be updated with `rake dependencies`.

+**Windows**: [Gemfile.lock](Gemfile.lock) is generated platform-agnostic.
+In order to keep windows versions in sync, [Gemfile.windows](Gemfile.windows) reads the generic Gemfile.lock and explicitly pins all gems to those versions, allowing bundler to bring in windows-specific versions of the gems and new deps, but requiring that all gems shared between Windows and Unix have the same version.

+The tool we use to generate Windows-specific lockfiles on non-Windows machines is [tasks/bundle-platform](bundle-platform), which takes the first argument and sets `Gem.platforms`, and then calls `bundle` with the remaining arguments.

 ### Build Tooling Versions